-To celebrate Milton Keynes 50th birthday, and with funding from the Arts Council, we appointed Jennifer Reid, a 19th Century Industrial Revolution broadside balladress, to create a song book about the canal in Milton Keynes.
+To celebrate Milton Keynes 50th birthday in 2017, and with funding from the Arts Council, we appointed Jennifer Reid, a 19th Century Industrial Revolution broadside balladress, to create a song book about the canal in Milton Keynes.

 After a rigorous selection process, we appointed Jennifer Reid as our artist in residence on the Grand Union Canal.
 Jennifer is a ballad singer who during her residency, inspired by 19th century literature, would create a book of songs and dialect stories about the canal and the people who use it in Milton Keynes.